anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     Form

-    : First, the local state is described in broad terms;
+    : First, the local state is described in broad terms (different than in the other sections).
-    the informal description is  followed
+    The informal description is followed
-    by either a new definition of the type in Juvix, or a snippet with a link where it is defined.
+    by either a new definition of the type in Juvix (or a snippet with a link where it is defined);
+    any auxiliary code is given in a
+    `??? note "Auxiliary Juvix code"` admonition.
     Finally, we want to describe all data items and also the data structures used
     in English language;